biomicrodev/broadside/DEVELOPMENT.md

 the minimum possible specification of the state, a `Mutations` class of static methods with state mutations, and a `QObject` subclass that handles signals from the model to the view.

+# Version constraints

+- PySide2 throws a `SIGSEGV` with python 3.8 specifically.
+- Importing vispy throws an import error with python 3.9 (but should be fixed soon: see [here](https://github.com/vispy/vispy/issues/1947))